githubacct54385/neovim-config/README.md

 * Backup your previous configuration (if any exists)

+### Ripgrep
+Make sure that you install Ripgrep if you're on Windows to get grep search working

 ### Archive Installation
 * On the home/landing page for the project find the blue "<> CODE" button click it and select Local > Download ZIP.
 * Extract the archive to: